Relief at the pump: Falling gas prices could continue

 (The Car Connection) — Gas prices have retreated from their $5 record high, and the relief at the pump could continue as the economy cools off and supply catches up with demand.
 Decreasing oil prices along with an increase in domestic gasoline stock have caused the national average to drop in consecutive weeks, according to the AAA.

 “Domestic gasoline demand dipped recently, which took some of the pressure off of pump prices,” AAA spokesperson Andrew Gross said in a statement.
-“About 80% of stations are now selling regular for under $5 a gallon.”
+“About 80 percent of stations are now selling regular for under $5 a gallon.”

 The national average gas price reached a record high of $5.02 for the week ending June 13, according to data from the U.S. Energy Information Administration.
 It has dropped in consecutive weeks after skyrocketing from a 2022 low of $3.28 at the start of the year.
 The EIA lists the average price at the pump at $4.82 last week (the last available week of data), whereas the AAA says the national average sits at $4.80.
 The drop is about $.10 from the preceding week, but still $1.78 higher for a gallon of gas than a year ago.